Singfield/Tails/README.md

 ## why ?

 I want to learn more about low level coding and pratices.
-So I decided to go back to C lang ( I glimpsed far ago).
+So I decided to go back to C lang ( I've glimpsed it  long time ago) and Rust.
 I just don't want to study Cmake and want to have an equivalent to nodemon / npm run dev.

 I will post in this repo my fails and my success.